Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Results

+where $C_\mathrm{edge}(\boldsymbol{X}_i)$ is the factor to correct the edge effect due to the limited survey area and the several masked regions, and $w_k$ is the weight of the $k$th galaxy.
+The sum is over the galaxies in each field.
+The edge correction factor is from \citet{Jones1993}:

-where $w_k$ is the weight of the $k$th galaxy.
-We use the inverse of the detection completeness as a function of the narrowband magnitude from Fig. \ref{fig:detection_completeness} for the weight.
-Since the sensitivity drops off close to the edge of the HSC FoV, the weight is also used to compute $\langle\Sigma_\mathrm{LAE}\rangle$.
+where the integration is computed over the entire unmasked survey area ($S$).
+The weights are given by the inverse of the detection completeness as a function of the narrowband magnitude from Fig. \ref{fig:detection_completeness}.
+Since the sensitivity drops off close to the edge of the HSC FoV.
 The error of $\delta_\mathrm{LAE}$ is evaluated by propagating the Poisson statistics of the surface number densities.

-To take the spatial bias of sensitivity into account in the overdensity maps, we construct the completeness maps computed in Sec. \ref{subsec:lae_selection}.
+To take the sensitivity dependence on spatial position into account in the overdensity maps, we construct the completeness maps computed in Sec. \ref{subsec:lae_selection}.
 We fit the detection completeness of each patch with the following function of the narrowband magnitude \citep{Serjeant2000}:

 where $f_\mathrm{max}$ and $f_\mathrm{min}$ are the detection completeness at the brightest and faintest magnitude, $\alpha$ quantifies the sharpness of the function, and $m_\mathrm{AB}^{50}$ is the magnitude where the detection completeness becomes 50\%.
 These parameters are determined based on the $\chi^2$-fit to the detection completeness of each patch.
 We calculate the detection completeness from the narrowband magnitudes of LAEs and use the reciprocal of the detection completeness as the weight to account for the spatial variation in the detection completeness.
 Namely, the weight is expressed as